mjsmith037/Classifying_Bipartite_Networks/README.md

-The second, [`/Code/Analysis`](Code/Analysis) contains the code needed to calculate various structural metrics for each of the data files as well as some code for ancillary analyses reported in XXXXXX.
+The second, [`/Code/Analysis`](Code/Analysis) contains the code needed to calculate various structural metrics for each of the data files as well as some code for ancillary analyses reported in the associated publication.
 <!-- TODO: continue -->

-Finally, [`/Code/Plotting`](Code/Plotting) contains the code needed to produce the figures presented in XXXXXX.
+Finally, [`/Code/Plotting`](Code/Plotting) contains the code needed to produce the figures presented in the associated publication.
 <!-- TODO: continue -->

 ### [`/Figures`](Figures)